 Breaking things down further, there are three types of traditional human advisors, each of whom charges fees differently.

-This advisor is compensated only by commissions (or loads) earned on investment products he or she recommends.
+This advisor is compensated only by commissions (or loads) earned on investment products they recommend.
 This can sometimes lead to conflicts of interest if an advisor is tempted to recommend a high-commission product that might not be in a client’s best interest.

 This advisor can use any of the different fee structures (or a combination of fee structures) described here except commission.
-A fee-only advisor is a fiduciary, which means he or she is legally obligated to make decisions that are in your best interest.
+A fee-only advisor is a fiduciary, which means they are legally obligated to make decisions that are in your best interest.
 This offers the greatest protection against potential conflicts of interest.

 This advisor is a hybrid between commission-only and fee-only advisors.
-He or she may use a fee structure and also be compensated by commissions earned on investment products recommended.
+They may use a fee structure and also be compensated by commissions earned on investment products they recommend.

 How to Determine Advisor Fees

-It’s important to determine how a financial advisor charges for services before hiring him or her.
-The best way to find out is to ask the advisor for a clear, concise explanation of his or her fee structure.
+It’s important to determine how a financial advisor charges for services before hiring them.
+The best way to find out is to ask the advisor for a clear, concise explanation of their fee structure.

 If an advisor doesn’t want to answer the question or answers in a confusing or contradictory way, I don’t think you should hire this advisor.
 You need to know exactly how much you’re paying your financial advisor and how the compensation is structured in order to make the best decision based on your financial circumstances.